 JW Marriott Venice Resort & Spa

 Pulling up to Isola delle Rose by private speedboat feels like a scene out of a James Bond movie.
-Though it’s just 20 minutes from St. Mark’s Square, this 40-acre resort—with 250 rooms and suites—is a quiet hideout away from the pedestrian throngs of Venice.
+Though it’s just 20 minutes from St. Mark’s Square, this 40-acre resort—with 250 rooms and suites—is a quiet hideaway from the pedestrian throngs of Venice.
 After a morning touring the city’s famed canals and Ca’ d’Oro palace, hop a water taxi across the lagoon and lounge by the resort’s adults-only pool.
 (If you want a beach, plan a side trip to the Lido.)
-Or just stay put at the resort: Learn the art of Venetian cicchetti (snacks); bike to the olive groves, which produce oil for the Michelin-rated Dopolavoro restaurant and for treatments at the spa; then sip vino at the Sagra rooftop bar, with 360 degree views of the Floating City.
+Or just stay put at the resort: Learn the art of Venetian Cicchetti (snacks); bike to the olive groves, which produce oil for the Michelin-rated Dopolavoro restaurant and for treatments at the spa; then sip vino at the Sagra rooftop bar, with 360-degree views of the Floating City.

 Jumby Bay Island, Antigua

 Set on a 300-acre islet 10 minutes by boat from the northeast coast of Antigua, Jumby Bay is where you come to soak up the rays and sink your toes into powdery sand.
 Take your pick among the pristine cottages and villas (many with spacious terraces, outdoor showers, or plunge pools fronting the beach), four restaurants and bars, and two pools.
-You can also expect top-notch service and guides to assist in a bevvy of land and sea adventures—all-inclusive rates mean activities like water-skiing, windsurfing, paddle boarding, kayaking and snorkeling are all complimentary, so take the opportunity to learn a new skill together!
+You can also expect top-notch service and guides to assist in a bevy of land and sea adventures.
+All-inclusive rates mean activities like water-skiing, windsurfing, paddleboarding, kayaking, and snorkeling are all complimentary, so take the opportunity to learn a new skill together.

-This ultra-chic lodge located on Nosy Ankao island, off the northeast of Madagascar, is bringing a new level of luxury to an otherwise undiscovered destination.
-Expect incredible diving, whale-watching excursions, helicopter tours of the island, and treks to spot super cute lemurs.
+This ultra-chic lodge located on Nosy Ankao island, northeast of Madagascar, is bringing a new level of luxury to an otherwise undiscovered destination.
+Expect incredible diving, whale-watching excursions, helicopter tours of the island, and treks to spot super-cute lemurs.
 In between activities, chill out in your room/house, done up in local woods with pops of blue that mirror the Indian Ocean waters just outside your door.

 Song Saa, Cambodia

 Set on two islands known collectively as Song Saa (translation: "the sweethearts"), this private-island resort has the only overwater bungalows in Southeast Asia.
 Consider it a sweet escape after spending a few days exploring the ruins of Angkor Wat, as most couples do.
-Throw your shoes in a bag and prepare for some much-needed alone time in your room.
-You'll enjoy a private pool and crazy-beautiful views of the Gulf of Thailand (not to mention some of the best food in all of Cambodia, delivered right to your door).
+Enjoy some much-needed alone time in your room, complete with a private pool and crazy-beautiful views of the Gulf of Thailand (not to mention some of the best food in all of Cambodia, delivered right to your door).

 COMO Parrot Cay, Turks & Caicos

 Don't be surprised if you spy a celeb or five at the beach bar—famous names like Bruce Willis and Keith Richards own villas here at Parrot Cay.
-That's because this 1,000-acre Asian-inflected retreat a half-hour boat ride from Providenciales pampers couples with top-notch service (most of the staff is trained in Bali), a serene spa (think Japanese baths and yoga pavilions), and a jaw-dropping setting (hello, two-mile beach!).
+That's because this 1,000-acre Asian-inflected retreat, a half-hour boat ride from Providenciales, pampers couples with top-notch service (most of the staff is trained in Bali), a serene spa (think Japanese baths and yoga pavilions), and a jaw-dropping setting (hello, two-mile-long beach!).

-It's just you two and 14 other guests on the private island of Bedarra, flung out in the outer Great Barrier Reef.
+It's just you two and 14 other guests on the private island of Bedarra, in the outer Great Barrier Reef.
 You can snorkel, swing on your hammock, sneak kisses on your private sundeck, or head far out beyond the reef for deep-sea fishing in the open water.
-Unlike most other private islands, Bedarra is dense with tropical rain forest, so along with all the usual beachy activities, you can walk alone through the jungle and listen to the sweet song of yellow-bellied sun birds.
+Unlike most other private islands, Bedarra is dense with tropical rain forests, so along with all the usual beachy activities, you can walk alone through the jungle and listen to the sweet song of yellow-bellied sunbirds.

 Petit St. Vincent, Grenadines

-Prepare for a glorious week of digital detox: The 115-acre isle's 22 luxe sea-view cottages—half of which hover high on the bluffs, the other half on the white-sand beach—have no phones, no TVs, and no Wi-Fi.
+Prepare for a glorious week of digital detoxing: The 115-acre isle's 22 luxe sea-view cottages—half of which hover high on the bluffs, the other half on the white-sand beach—have no phones, no TVs, and no Wi-Fi.
 Instead, guests communicate by hoisting flags outside their rooms (yellow for service, red for privacy).
-For true isolation, arrange for a picnic on a deserted islet, with only a thatched palapa and your new husband for company.
+For true isolation, arrange for a picnic on a deserted islet, with only a thatched palapa and your new lifelong partner for company.